-Citizens of the United States, the United Kingdom, Canada, and Australia can enter Italy visa-free for up to 90 days for tourism or business purposes.
+Do you need a visa to go to Italy in 2025?
+The answer depends on your nationality and the reason for your visit.
+Citizens from countries like the United States, the United Kingdom, Canada, and Australia can enter Italy without a visa for up to 90 days if traveling for tourism or business.

-Italy is part of the Schengen area, which means it follows unified visa policies with 26 other European countries.
+Italy is part of the Schengen area, which means it shares visa rules with 26 other European countries.

 Do You Need a Visa to Go to Italy – In A Nutshell